Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67: Dimensionality of spectra

 We also analyze the FPCs quantitatively using two different approaches.
-First, we juxtapose the FPCs with a synthetic spectrum and confirm that the narrow features in the FPCs correspond to absorption peaks in the spectrum; this comparison is similar to that in \cite{price_jones_2018}.
+First, we juxtapose the FPCs with a synthetic spectrum and confirm that the narrow features in the FPCs do correspond to absorption peaks in the spectrum; this comparison is similar to that in \cite{price_jones_2018}.
 Second, we validate that the FPCs filter the intrinsic variations in spectra by correlating them with classical PCs of a sample of mock APOGEE spectra.
-We generate this mock sample using the ASPCAP calibrated stellar parameter and abundance estimates of our spectral sample.
-Table \ref{tab:correlation} displays the correlations in percentage form as $|100 r|$, where $r$ is the Pearson correlation coefficient, along with the percent correlations between the EM PCs and the classical PCs.
+We generate this mock sample using the ASPCAP-calibrated stellar parameter and abundance estimates of our spectral sample.
+Table \ref{tab:correlation} displays the correlations in percentage form as $|100 r|$, where $r$ is the Pearson correlation coefficient, along with the percentage correlations between the EM PCs and the classical PCs.
 The table indicates that the FPCs have higher correlations with theoretically expected PCs than the EM PCs.
-It also highlights that the EM PCs: $\mathbf{PC}_{8}$, $\mathbf{PC}_{9}$, and $\mathbf{PC}_{10}$ have significantly low correlations with classical PCs, which validates our visual inspection that noise dominates these EM PCs.
+It also highlights that the EM PCs: $\mathbf{PC}_{8}$, $\mathbf{PC}_{9}$, and $\mathbf{PC}_{10}$ have significantly low correlations with classical PCs, which validates our visual inspection that noise dominates them.

 In Section \ref{sec:M67}, we use our FPCs to constrain the chemical homogeneity in the open cluster M67, which further solidifies our argument that FPCA provides a good basis for dimensional reduction of spectra.